 What We Don't Like: Pricey, only one finish option

 Lenox has earned its reputation for its craftsmanship and durability, which the company has put front and center since it started making flatware in 1889.
 The Portola line is its best-seller for good reason.
 Each utensil is crafted with durable and rust-resistant 18/10 stainless steel.
-The 18/10 grade gives these utensils weight in the hand, but the ergonomic design—slim necks and a longer length than any other flatware brand—promises to ensure easy handling.
+The 18/10 grade gives these utensils weight in the hand, but the ergonomic design—slim necks and a longer length than any other flatware brand—promises easy handling.
 The elegant design, with flared handles and a beaded texture at the base, makes them equally suited for everyday and special occasion dinners.

 The 65-piece set, which comes in a mirrored silver finish, includes service for 12.
 Each setting includes a dinner fork, salad fork, dinner knife, tablespoon, and teaspoon.
 There's also a serving spoon, a pierced serving spoon, a sugar spoon, a butter knife, and a serving fork.
 The utensils are dishwasher safe, and the company promises it will maintain its luster and shine over time.
 Lenox’s quality is backed by their Lenox Breakage Replacement Program, which offers a lifetime guarantee against any original defects in workmanship and materials.

 If 65 pieces are too much for you, Lenox also offers a 24-piece set, which has service for four, including: steak knives, dinner knives, salad forks, dinner forks, teaspoons, and dinner spoons.
 It makes a great wedding or housewarming gift.